-While the United States Supreme Court upheld the constitutionality of most elements of the PPACA in June 2012, other legal challenges are still pending final adjudication in several jurisdictions.
+There have been legislative and judicial efforts to repeal, replace, or change some or all of the PPACA, including measures taken during the Trump administration.
 For example, on December 14, 2018, a Texas U.S. District Court Judge ruled that the PPACA is unconstitutional in its entirety because the "individual mandate" was repealed by Congress as part of the Tax Act.
-Although the Texas U.S. District Court Judge, as well as the presidential administration and the CMS have stated that the ruling will have no immediate effect pending appeal of the decision.
 On July 10, 2019, the Court of Appeals for the Fifth Circuit heard oral argument in this case.
-Some of the provisions of the PPACA have yet to be implemented, and there have been judicial and Congressional challenges to certain aspects of the PPACA, as well as recent efforts by the Trump administration to repeal or replace certain aspects of the PPACA.
+In March 2020, the United States Supreme Court granted the petitions for writs of certiorari to review this case, and on June 17, 2021, dismissed the case without specifically ruling on the constitutionality of the PPACA.
+Accordingly, the PPACA remains in effect in its current form.
+It is unclear whether additional legal challenges will be brought, or how healthcare measures under the Biden administration will impact the PPACA and our business.
+Litigation and legislation over the PPACA may continue, with unpredictable and uncertain results.
+Complying with any new legislation or reversing changes implemented under the PPACA could be time-intensive and expensive, resulting in a material adverse effect on our business.
 We cannot assure you that the PPACA, as currently enacted or as amended in the future, will not adversely affect our business and financial results and we cannot predict how future federal or state legislative or administrative changes relating to healthcare reform will affect our business.